Labor Laws in PA: Everything You Need to Know

 Employers must adhere to the federal Fair Labor Standards Act (FLSA) as well as Pennsylvania laws that set the standards for wages and hours, including the minimum wage, overtime pay, and other wage safeguards.
 Employers are required to pay the highest possible minimum wage that's applicable, whether set by federal, state, or local laws.
 The current Pennsylvania state minimum wage is identical to the federal minimum wage of $7.25 an hour.
 Employees can file a complaint regarding salary and overtime issues under the Pennsylvania Minimum Wage Act of 1968.

 If you need help with Pennsylvania labor laws, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.